MirajShahnur/NLP/README.md

 # NLP
-i am just trying to use bow and tfidf. so if you need help try these codes
+i am just trying to use bow and tfidf from NLP. so if you need help try these codes